 - Cook the soba noodles according to package directions (about 5 minutes).
 Drain well, rinse with cold water and drizzle with sesame oil.
 Set aside to cool.

-- In a medium sauce pot or Dutch oven, add the water, miso, ginger, and garlic.
-Whisk in tamari, sriracha, and wakame.
-Add the mushrooms and white parts of the bok choy to the broth.
+In a medium sauce pot or Dutch oven, and on medium heat, add the water, ginger, and garlic.
+Whisk in tamari, and sriracha and bring just to a steam.
+Scoop out about 1/2 cup of broth and add the miso paste to the cup, stirring throughly so it dissolves completely.
+Set aside.
+To the sauce pot, add the wakame, mushrooms and white parts of the bok choy.
 Warm through on medium low for 8-10 minutes.
-Remove from heat.
+Remove from heat and pour the miso broth into the sauce pot.

-- To the miso broth, stir in the soba noodles.
+To the broth, stir in the soba noodles.
 Ladle into bowls and top each serving with the leaves of the bok choy, carrots, peas, and onions, then garnish as desired.

 - This recipe is best enjoyed fresh.
 I find the noodles to get a bit soggy if stored overnight in the broth.
 But it can be stored, broth and noodles in a lidded container, and toppings in a separate container for up to two days.